Facts about Cindy McCain

 Cindy McCain Biography

-Cindy McCain is an Arizona businesswoman and the wife of late U.S. Senator John McCain.
+Cindy McCain is an Arizona businesswoman and the widow of the late U.S. Senator John McCain.
 In 2000 she became been the chairman of Hensley & Company, the Anheuser-Busch beer distributorship founded by her father in 1955.

 John McCain was the Republican candidate for president in 2008, but was defeated by Democrat Barack Obama.
 John McCain died of brain cancer in 2018.